Fuyt27/dscBLAST/README.md

 #Heatmap plot
 Heatmap_plot(auc,top_n = 3,cutoff = 0.8,use_shortname = T)

-#if you want to show highlight cell types only,please set `highlight=T`
+#if you want to show highlight cell types only,please set `highlight=T`.
 Sanky_plot(auc_highlight,top_n = 3,cutoff = 0.8,highlight=T)

 #if you want to define the query and ref celltype in the auc result matrix, please set  `custom.row` and `custom.col`.